Bridging Filtering and Point-Splitting Approaches for Variable-Density Flows: A Point-Splitting Analogue to the Favre Filtered Budget

-where $\mathcal{O}(\psi^3)$ denotes third and higher order terms in $\psi$. $\filter{\tau}(\psi,\,\bu)=\filter{\psi\bu}-\filter{\psi}\filter{\bu}$ is a second cumulant of the filtered fields and represents the sub-grid scale fluctuations between $\psi$ and $\bu$ fields~\cite{EYINK_2005,Eyink_2009,Eyink_2018}.
+where $\mathcal{O}(\psi^3)$ denotes third and higher order terms in $\psi$. $\filter{\tau}(\psi,\,\bu)=\filter{\psi\bu}-\filter{\psi}\filter{\bu}$ is a second cumulant of the filtered fields and represents the subgrid-scale fluctuations between $\psi$ and $\bu$ fields~\cite{EYINK_2005,Eyink_2009,Eyink_2018,Capocci_2025}.
 Eq.~\eqref{eq:favereu_expansion} can be interpreted as follows: the leading contribution to the Favre velocity comes from the filtered velocity $\filter{\bu}$.
-The first-order correction arises because of the sub-grid scale fluctuations between $\psi$ and $\bu$.
-Every successive correction is due to the interaction of the sub-grid scale fluctuations with the filtered density-fluctuation field $\filter{\psi}$.
+The first-order correction arises because of the subgrid-scale fluctuations between $\psi$ and $\bu$.
+Every successive correction is due to the interaction of the subgrid-scale fluctuations with the filtered density-fluctuation field $\filter{\psi}$.
 Using the expansion of $\widetilde{\bu}_K$ in eq.~\eqref{eq:favre_vel_defn}, we obtain

-The leading $\mathcal{O}(\psi^0)$ term ($\langle \rho_0 \filter{\bu}^2\rangle$) can be expressed as a two-point correlation $\rho_0\langle \bu \cdot \bu' \rangle/2$.
+The leading order term ($\langle \rho_0 \filter{\bu}^2\rangle/2$ which corresponds to the Boussinesq approximation), can be expressed as the two-point correlator $\rho_0\langle \bu \cdot \bu' \rangle/2$.
 The subsequent $\mathcal{O}(\psi^m)$ terms in the expansion are composed of at most $m+2$ point correlators (see eq.~\eqref{eq:corr_filt_p}).
 Therefore, the Favre filtered energy can be expressed as a series of correlation functions.
-Note that the total quadratic contribution $(1/2\rho_0)\langle\filter{\rho\bu}^2\rangle$ corresponds to the two-point momentum-momentum correlator~\cite{FALKOVICH_FOUXON_OZ_2010,Wagner_Falkovich_Kritsuk_Norman_2012} which has a regularized KHM relation in the infinite Reynolds number limit~\cite{Eyink_2018}.
+Note that the total quadratic contribution $\langle\filter{\rho\bu}^2\rangle/2\rho_0$ corresponds to the two-point momentum-momentum correlator~\cite{FALKOVICH_FOUXON_OZ_2010,Wagner_Falkovich_Kritsuk_Norman_2012} which has a regularized KHM relation in the infinite Reynolds number limit~\cite{Eyink_2018}.